-9. NHS Boards are asked to:

-9.1 note that with effect from 1 January 2018 grants to establish new or expand or purchase existing NHS dental practices will only be available in the re-defined designated areas;

-9.2 take whatever action they consider appropriate locally to publicise the SDAI capital scheme;

-9.3 contact the Scottish Government before any SDAI grant-offer is made to confirm that there are sufficient funds available to allow the grant-offer to be made, including applications which are in the pipeline under the guidance issued under cover of NHS: PCA(D)(2012)5, NHS: PCA(D)(2013)5, NHS: PCA(D)(2014)8, NHS: PCA(D)(2015)5, or NHS: PCA(D)(2016)12;

-9.4 send a copy of signed offers of grant, under the SDAI to Amy Jarvie;

-9.5 submit a request in writing to Amy Jarvie, for release of grant;

-9.6 ensure that where offers of grant are made, appropriate monitoring procedures are put in place;
+- 8. NHS Boards are asked to: - 9.1 note that with effect from 1 May 2019 grants to establish new or expand or purchase existing NHS dental practices will only be available in the redefined designated areas; - 9.2 take whatever action they consider appropriate locally to publicise the SDAI capital scheme; - 9.3 contact the Scottish Government before any SDAI grant-offer is made to confirm that there is sufficient funds available to allow the grant-offer to be made; - 9.4 send a copy of signed offers of grant, under the SDAI to Amy Jarvie; - 9.5 submit a request in writing to Amy Jarvie, for release of grant; - 9.6 ensure that where offers of grant are made, appropriate monitoring procedures are put in place.

-Yours sincerely
+Yours sincerely,